Sultech/simple-taskbar/README.md

 ## Open the settings

-Use Extension Manager, right-click empty taskbar space and choose **Taskbar Settings**, or run:
+Use Extension Manager, right-click empty taskbar, panel or Dock space and choose the corresponding settings item, or run:

     gnome-extensions prefs simple-taskbar@sultech